 Holiday homes, villas and chateaux in the Cote d'Azur

-The Cote d'Azur, or French Riviera, is without a doubt the most famous and exclusive holiday destination in France - and perhaps Europe!
+The Cote d'Azur, or French Riviera, is without a doubt the most famous and exclusive coastal holiday destination in France.
 From affordable apartment rentals and holiday homes to luxurious villas and sumptuous mansions and chateaux, the French Riviera has something to offer for everyone.
-From lazing on the sand or clubbing on one of St Tropez famous beaches to celebrity spotting at one of the many festivals in Cannes.
-Spend the day sightseeing in the vibrant city of Nice or one of many picturesque hilltop villages like Grasse, Vence or Eze or enjoy yacht-watching in the marinas of Monaco, Antibes or Villefranche - the Cote d'Azur has no limits.
+Spend your days lazing on the sand, clubbing on one of St Tropez famous beaches or even celebrity spotting at one of the many festivals in Cannes.
+Sightsee the vibrant city of Nice, one of many picturesque hilltop villages like Grasse, Vence or Eze or enjoy yacht-watching in the marinas of Monaco, Antibes or Villefranche - the Cote d'Azur has no limits.

 |ALL HOLIDAY HOMES IN THE COTE D'AZUR|

 |All INSTANT BOOK holiday homes in the Cote d'Azur|

 Featured holiday villas in the Cote d'Azur

 - 7 bedrooms, sleeps 14

 With large beautiful terraces overlooking stunning views of Cap d'Antibes and across the sea to Nice, a private and heated swimming pool that is a contender for the largest in the Cap, and a wonderful garden with pristine green lawn for kids to run around on.